Flag This Hub

 My breakfast menu varies greatly from one day to the next.
 I rarely have the same thing two days in a row, and it can be anything from leftover leftovers, to oatmeal, toast, eggs, cereal, or even cottage cheese, soup or sandwich.

-However, walking around the store recently (the local Wal*Mart Supercenter), I admit that I yielded to curiousity.
-I saw Krave's being advertised on the television that was hanging from the cieling and I actually paid attention to that ad.
+However, walking around the store recently (the local Wal*Mart Supercenter), I admit that I yielded to curiosity.
+I saw Krave's being advertised on the television that was hanging from the ceiling and I actually paid attention to that ad.
 Being right after the first of the year, I know new products come out, and thought this was just another one.
+It was actually two products.
+Krave cereal in chocolate and double chocolate flavor.
+(Sold separately.)

 At first, I didn't even realize it was cereal that was being advertised.
 I don't associate a name like Krave with a breakfast cereal.
 So, I thought they were advertising a cat treat!